cloudmesh/classes/docs/source/i523/2017/index.rst

 ===============================================

 .. warning:: This material will be modified and updated on a weekly
              bases througought the semester.
 Some unit and section numbers in the presentations may not correspond to our outline here as we have restructured the material.

 .. note:: This class has a significant amount of programming
           assignments.
-However, an option of taking the class without programming **term project** is available.
-This however does not mean that you can skip the programming assignments.
-Those electing doing the programming
+One of the assignments is going to be a **term project** that requires programming.
+However it is possible to substitue the term project with an **academic term paper** that does not require programming.
+This however does not mean that you can skip the other programming assignments.
+Those electing doing the term paper can receive a maximum grade of an A- for the class.
-          project need to write a high quality **academic term paper**.
-The maximum grade of those conducting the academic paper option is an A-.

 .. note:: This class will not have any bonus projects as we want that
           you focus on the class assignments and make them truly outstanding.